-In both Chapter 7 and Chapter 13 bankruptcy, you (and your spouse if you file jointly) must take a personal financial management course from an agency approved by the court before you receive your final discharge.
-This course is known by several names, including predischarge counseling and budget counseling.
+In both Chapter 7 and Chapter 13 bankruptcy, you (and your spouse if you file jointly) must take a personal financial management course from an agency approved by the court after you file your bankruptcy petition.
+This course is known by several names, including the debtor education course and post-filing course.

 Read on to learn about the financial management course requirement.